Suryansh-V-Tripathi/task-scheduler-engine/statement.md

 # Problem Statement & Scope

 ## Problem Statement
-Modern background systems require efficient scheduling and dependency management.
-Existing lightweight utilities often lack graph-based dependency resolution and multi-threaded execution in a clean CLI interface.
+When running background tasks, it can be tricky to manage which task runs first if one depends on another.
+Many basic command-line tools don't handle task dependencies or run tasks asynchronously on multiple threads.

 ## Scope of the Project
-The Autonomous Task Scheduler Engine is a Java CLI tool that executes system shell commands based on 5-part cron schedules and Directed Acyclic Graph (DAG) task dependency chains.
+This project is a simple Java CLI tool I built to practice Java concepts.
+It takes command-line tasks, checks their schedule format, sorts them based on dependencies so they run in the right order, and executes them using threads.

 ## Target Users
-* System Administrators automating routine CLI workflows.
+* Students learning how task dependencies work in Java.
-* Developers needing lightweight execution pipelines locally.
+* Anyone looking for a simple command-line task executor.

-## High-Level Features
+## Features
-* **Cron Expression Parser**: Evaluates 5-part cron syntax to schedule jobs.
+* **Cron Checker**: Checks if a 5-part cron string is formatted correctly.
-* **DAG Dependency Engine**: Handles task execution order using topological sorting.
+* **Dependency Manager**: Uses a graph structure to make sure dependent tasks wait their turn.
-* **Asynchronous Execution**: Thread-pool execution via native process isolation.
+* **Thread Execution**: Uses Java's ExecutorService to run tasks.
-* **Metrics & Logging**: Collects runtime stats, execution latency, and log outputs.
+* **Basic Logging**: Prints timestamps and success/failure stats to the console.